-Specific Guidelines for Assessment of Dredged Material addressed in this document are intended for use by national authorities responsible for regulating dumping of wastes and embody a mechanism to guide national authorities in evaluating applications for dumping of wastes in a manner consistent with the provisions of the London Convention 1972 or the London Protocol.
+The Specific Guidelines for assessment of dredged material are intended for use by national authorities responsible for regulating dumping of wastes and embody a mechanism to guide national authorities in evaluating applications for dumping of wastes in a manner consistent with the provisions of the London Convention or the London Protocol.
 Annex 2 to the London Protocol places emphasis on progressively reducing the need to use the sea for disposal of wastes, for example, through beneficial use of the dredged material.
 Furthermore, it recognizes that avoidance of pollution demands rigorous controls on the emission and dispersion of contaminating substances and the use of scientifically based procedures for selecting appropriate options for waste disposal.
 When applying these Guidelines, uncertainties concerning the assessment of impacts on the marine environment can be addressed through the use of an iterative approach to the evaluation process and a precautionary approach to management.
-These Guidelines should be applied with a view that acceptance of disposal in specific cases does not remove the obligation to make further attempts to reduce the necessity for dumping.1
+These Guidelines should be applied with a view that acceptance of disposal in specific cases does not remove the obligation to make further attempts to reduce the necessity for dumping.2

 The London Protocol follows an approach under which disposal of wastes or other matter is prohibited except for those materials specifically enumerated in annex 1, and in the context of that Protocol, these Guidelines would apply to the materials listed in that annex.
-The London Convention 1972 prohibits the disposal of certain wastes or other matter specified therein and in the context of that Convention these Guidelines are designed to implement the requirements of its annexes for wastes not prohibited for disposal at sea.
-When applying these Guidelines under the London Convention 1972, they should not be viewed as a tool for the reconsideration of dumping of wastes or other matter in contravention of annex 1 to the London Convention 1972.
+The London Convention prohibits the disposal of certain wastes or other matter specified therein and in the context of that Convention these Guidelines are designed to implement the requirements of its annexes for wastes not prohibited for disposal at sea.
+When applying these Guidelines under the London Convention, they should not be viewed as a tool for the reconsideration of dumping of wastes or other matter in contravention of annex 1 to the London Convention.

-These Guidelines, which were adopted in 2013 by the 35th Consultative Meeting of the Parties to the Convention and the eighth Meeting of Parties to the London Protocol, are specific to dredged material.
-They update and replace the Guidelines adopted for dredged material in 2000 by the 22nd Consultative Meeting, which were based on the generic Guidelines of 1997 and replaced the "Dredged Material Assessment Framework" adopted in 1995 by the 18th Consultative Meeting (resolution LC.52(18)), which, in turn, replaced the Guidelines for the Application of the annexes to the Disposal of Dredged Material, adopted in 1986 by the Tenth Consultative Meeting (resolution LDC.23(10)).
+These Guidelines, which were adopted in 2013 by the Thirty-fifth Consultative Meeting of the Parties to the Convention and the Eighth Meeting of Parties to the London Protocol, are specific to dredged material.
+They update and replace the Guidelines adopted for dredged material in 2000 by the Twenty-second Consultative Meeting which were based on the Generic Guidelines of 1997 and replaced the Dredged Material Assessment Framework, adopted in 1995 by the Eighteenth Consultative Meeting (resolution LC.52(18)), which, in turn, replaced the Guidelines for the Application of the annexes to the Disposal of Dredged Material, adopted in 1986 by the Tenth Consultative Meeting (resolution LDC.23(10)).

-These Guidelines are intended to provide additional clarification to enable compliance with annex 2 of the London Protocol, and represents neither a more restrictive nor a less restrictive regime than that annex.
+These Guidelines are intended to provide additional clarification to enable compliance with annex 2 of the London Protocol, and represent neither a more nor less restrictive regime than that annex.